jmeistrich/rnl-conf-2025/slides/slides.md

 <img src="/media/wildwildwest.jpg" class="max-h-[500px] rounded-lg" />

 <!--
 It's a wild west out there.
-Lots of libraries need to be built, and you could make your library the defacto goto just with first mover advantage.
+Lots of libraries need to be built, and you could make your library the defacto goto by just being first.

 If you have a library with native code, please add mac support.
 As Saad said, it's usually pretty easy to port from iOS.